 If mysqld is not running as a service, you can start it from the command line.
 For instructions, see Section 1.7.5, “Starting MySQL from the Windows Command Line”.

-Please see Section 1.8, “Troubleshooting a Microsoft Windows MySQL Server Installation”, if you encounter difficulties during installation.
+If you encounter difficulties during installation, see Section 1.8, “Troubleshooting a Microsoft Windows MySQL Server Installation”.